salaboy/rolo_the_robot/README.md

 You should see the device being listed.
 The test is waiting for a PS3 controller

-ant package -> to get a jar, we need to manually install it inside the maven repo, so it can be picked up by maven
+ant dist -> to get a jar, we need to manually install it inside the maven repo, so it can be picked up by maven